noslouch/workflow-debug/README.md

 #### Automated linting, fixing

-`.github/workflows/linter.yml` runs linting and provides automatic fixes when feasible.
-Any linting errors that cannot be auto-fixed are bubbled up for the developer to take fix.
-This is done via branch protection mandatory checks.
-The PR will show any linting failures as failed status checks preventing merges to main branch.
+[`.github/workflows/coding-standards.yml`](./.github/workflows/coding-standards.yml) runs linting and provides automatic fixes when feasible.
+Any linting errors that cannot be auto-fixed are bubbled up for the developer to fix.
+The PR will show any linting failures as failed status checks preventing merges to `main`.

 ##### Linter workflow